How to Submit a Quit Claim Deed in Kentucky

 • Property Description: Provide the legal description of the property’s title.

-• Current Owner Details: Include the full name and contact info of the owner transferring the interest.
+• Current Owner Details: Include the owner’s full name and contact info transferring the interest.

 • Grantee Information: Name the person receiving the interest.